-During the 12-month period ended March 31, 2013, our stock traded as high as \$13.45 per share and as low as \$3.90 per share.
+During the 12-month period ended June 30, 2013, our stock traded as high as \$11.85 per share and as low as \$3.65 per share.
 The trading price of our common stock is likely to continue to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
 These factors could include:

-- FDA or EMA actions related to our planned NDA and MAA submissions for OMS302; - results from our clinical development programs, including the data from our ongoing clinical development programs evaluating OMS103HP and OMS824; - FDA or international regulatory actions related to any of our other products; - announcements regarding the progress of our preclinical programs and our GPCR program; - failure of any of our products, if approved, to achieve commercial success; - quarterly variations in our results of operations or those of our competitors; - our ability to develop and market new and enhanced products on a timely basis; - announcements by us or our competitors of acquisitions, regulatory approvals, clinical milestones, new products, significant contracts, commercial relationships or capital commitments; - third-party coverage and reimbursement policies; - additions or departures of key personnel; - commencement of, or our involvement in, litigation; - our ability to meet our repayment and other obligations under our loan facility with Oxford, pursuant to which our outstanding principal balance was \$20.0 million as of March 31, 2013; - · the inability of our contract manufacturers to provide us with adequate commercial supplies of our products; - changes in governmental regulations or in the status of our regulatory approvals; - · changes in earnings estimates or recommendations by securities analysts; - · any major change in our board or management; - · general economic conditions and slow or negative growth of our markets; and - political instability, natural disasters, war and/or events of terrorism.
+- FDA or EMA actions related to our NDA submission and planned MAA submission for OMS302; - results from our clinical development programs, including the data from our ongoing clinical development programs evaluating OMS302, OMS103HP, OMS824 and OMS721; - FDA or international regulatory actions related to any of our other products; - announcements regarding the progress of our preclinical programs and our GPCR program; - failure of any of our products, if approved, to achieve commercial success; - quarterly variations in our results of operations or those of our competitors; - our ability to develop and market new and enhanced products on a timely basis; - announcements by us or our competitors of acquisitions, regulatory approvals, clinical milestones, new products, significant contracts, commercial relationships or capital commitments; - third-party coverage and reimbursement policies;

+- additions or departures of key personnel; - commencement of, or our involvement in, litigation; - our ability to meet our repayment and other obligations under our loan facility with Oxford, pursuant to which our outstanding principal balance was \$20.0 million as of June 30, 2013; - the inability of our contract manufacturers to provide us with adequate commercial supplies of our products; - changes in governmental regulations or in the status of our regulatory approvals; - changes in earnings estimates or recommendations by securities analysts; - any major change in our board or management; - general economic conditions and slow or negative growth of our markets; and - political instability, natural disasters, war and/or events of terrorism.